 Google Simula: Synthetic Training Data Without Real Data

 Google Simula is the AI research breakthrough most people are sleeping on — synthetic training data that beats real data on some benchmarks.
+This isn't a product launch but a research framework that solves one of AI's biggest underlying problems, and the implications for specialist AI products over the next few years are huge.

 The Problem Simula Solves